chrisjbillington/git-nautilus-icons/README.md

 folder.
 Git is fast, so this is fine for all but the most gargantuan repos.
 If you happen to have such a repo, you can blacklist it by adding it to the `BLACKLIST` variable at the top of `git-nautilus-icons.py`.
-Then `git-nautilus-icons` will not treat those folders at git repos.
+Then `git-nautilus-icons` will not treat those folders as git repos.
 (I'm working on a version based on `inotify` that will only call `git status` when files have changed, so be on the lookout for that if this thing is too slow for your oversized repos)

-Even if git status calls are fast, sometimes if there are many files in a single folder, Nautilus takes a long time to process all those icons.
+Even if `git status` calls are fast, sometimes if there are many files in a single folder, Nautilus takes a few second to process all those icons.
 Whilst this isn't really the fault of `git-nautilus-icons`, nonetheless I can probably make it remember what it told Nautilus last time it asked about a file, and only tell it about the new icon if things have changed.
-So likewise if this is a problem, blacklist the repo and watch this space for a version that does this more efficiently.
+So likewise if this is a problem for a huge repo you have, blacklist the repo and watch this space for a version that does this more efficiently.